allink/allink-core-static/docs/templates/app-detail.md

 In both cases the exact same detail template is being used.
 The only difference is, that in a softpage only the content is displayed (header and footer are not included).

+## Global styles for all app detail templates

+TBD:

+variables
+=Detail